Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Results

 \subsection{Optimization Solution Quality}

-One of the effects of stochastic noise is to lift the results returned from the objective function as explained in Section~\ref{sec:noise_impact} and shown in Figures~\ref{fig:ethynoise}~and~\ref{fig:objnoise}.
-There are two ways to evaluate the optimizers: 1) by the minimum energy they actually find relative to what was possible given the response limitations of the objective function; or 2) by the quality of the optimal parameters found, evaluated by calculating the expected energy from a noise-free simulation run at those parameters.
+There are two ways to evaluate the optimizers: 1) by the minimum energy they actually find relative to what was possible given the response limitations of the objective function; or 2) by the quality of the optimal parameters found, evaluated by recalculating the expected energy from a noise-free simulation run at those parameters.
 Which quality measure is most relevant will depend on the application and science goals at hand, so we provide examples of both.
-For example, in the case of chemistry studies, quantum subspace expansion~\cite{McClean_2020} requires accurate parameters.
+E.g.\ in the case of chemistry studies, quantum subspace expansion~\cite{McClean_2020} requires accurate parameters more than an accurate value.

-\textbf{Distance to minimum energy.} Figure~\ref{fig:ethy_results} shows the average calculated energy of the full VQE algorithm for the ethylene rotation (left) and bond breaking simulation (right), for 100 runs at each noise level for the former and 10 each for the latter.\footnote{The larger 8-qubit circuits took about two orders of magnitude more time to run.} The straight, dashed, black lines show the chemical accuracy ($0.00159$ hartrees): a solution closer to the exact value than this cut-off (i.e.\ results below this line) are scientifically useful.
+\textbf{Distance to minimum energy.} Figure~\ref{fig:ethy_results} shows the average calculated energy of the full VQE algorithm for the ethylene rotation (left) and bond breaking simulation (right), for 100 runs at each noise level for the former and 10 each for the latter.\footnote{The 8-qubit circuits took about two orders of magnitude more time to run.} The straight, dashed, black lines show the chemical accuracy ($0.00159$ hartrees): a solution closer to the exact value than this cut-off (i.e.\ results below this line) are scientifically useful.
 The dashed yellow lines show the lowest value the objective function returned across all runs, i.e.\ the lowest value any of the minimizers could theoretically have found.
-Where this line is above the chemical accuracy, {\em the optimizer is not the weak link of the algorithm, the quantum processor is the limiting component.} The larger, deeper, 8-qubit circuit clearly suffers more from noise: even at moderate levels, a chip with such gate noise would be the weak link in the full algorithm.
+Where this line is above the chemical accuracy, {\em the optimizer is not the weak link of the algorithm}, the quantum processor is the limiting component.
+The larger, deeper, 8-qubit circuit clearly suffers more from noise: even at moderate levels, a chip with such gate noise would be the weak link in the full algorithm.